hackeriet/blog/_posts/2023-04-15-perl-http-tiny-insecure-tls-default-affects-cpan-modules.md

 - Patch `HTTP::Tiny` on your system with [a patch](https://github.com/chansen/p5-http-tiny/commit/77f557ef84698efeb6eed04e4a9704eaf85b741d.patch) that changes the default to `verify_SSL=>1`.

-> **NOTE:** It's recommended that users update [Mozilla::CA](https://metacpan.org/pod/Mozilla::CA) as well, since `HTTP::Tiny` defaults to trusting certificates provided by that module.
+> It's recommended that users update [Mozilla::CA](https://metacpan.org/pod/Mozilla::CA) as well, since `HTTP::Tiny` defaults to trusting certificates provided by that module.
 Alternatively the environment variable `SSL_CERT_FILE` can be set to point to the system trust store.

 ## Links
 - [chansen/p5-http-tiny: Change verify_SSL default to 1, add ENV var to enable insecure default \[CVE-2023-31486\] #153](https://github.com/chansen/p5-http-tiny/pull/153)